rajujaat25/jenkins-cafe/video/README.md.md

 2\.
 SSH into the Instance: Use SSH to connect to your Ubuntu EC2 instance.

+## Add Administrator Role

+To add an administrator role in AWS IAM, follow these steps:

+1. **Navigate to IAM Dashboard**: From the services menu, select IAM to navigate to the IAM dashboard.

+2. **Create a New Role**: Click on "Roles" in the sidebar and then click on "Create role".

+3. **Select Role Type**: Choose "AWS service" as the trusted entity and select EC2 as the service that will use this role.
+Click "Next: Permissions".

+4. **Attach Administrator Policy**: In the permissions step, search for and select the "AdministratorAccess" policy.
+This policy grants full access to AWS services and resources.

+5. **Review and Create**: Review the role configuration and click "Next: Tags" if you want to add tags.
+Otherwise, click "Next: Review".

+6. **Name and Create Role**: Provide a name and description for the role and click "Create role" to create the role.

+Once the role is created, you can assign it to your EC2 instance during or after the instance launch process.
+This will give the EC2 instance the necessary permissions to perform administrative tasks within your AWS account.

 **Jenkins Installation**

 1\. #sudo hostname jenkins